CPeterson-650/cs2450-fall-2025/journal.md

 Audience, goals, design principles.

 When designing diagrams, having a legend helps alot with layout and audience understanding.
 Having colors and shapes explained off to the side give great flow.

+Date: 09.26.25

+Subject: Website work day

+We worked on our website today, we were talking about dependencies and features we wanted to add.
+I managed to find a neat way of using flask for my Graffitti idea, its going to need HTML to basically put a secondary lair on a users profile thats only purpose is to be drawn on.

+Its super cool learning the different libraries.
 '''